ProvableHQ/welcome/documentation/aleo/02_hello.md

 Where:

 - owner: the public address of the program, as found in the `development.address` of the `build/program.json` file.
-- gates: the gates that the record has.
+- microcredits: the amount of credits that the record owns.
 - other parameters: depending on the program itself (in this example, we used the parameter _amount_ with the value 50).

 Let's run the `transfer_amount` function (if you are following along, remember to use the address found in the program.json for the owner field):